March madness: Another intense cross-country storm could deliver tornadoes, fires and a blizzard

 Last week’s storm created a blizzard that shut down highways, stranded vehicles and caused crashes across multiple states.

-The storm’s widespread, powerful winds will ease up over the Plains through Saturday and move further east.
+The storm’s widespread, powerful winds will ease up over the Plains through Saturday and move farther east.

 Sunday will likely be a wet and stormy day for much of the East Coast.
 Some severe thunderstorms with strong winds could linger into Sunday, but will likely be less intense than Friday and Saturday’s storms.